microsoft/app-innovation-workshop/Walkthrough Guide/04 Data Storage/README.md

 #### 2.3.1 Create Blob containers for photos

-Before we connect the dots between the Web API backend and the Storage Account, we should create **Containers** for storing the uploaded photos at.
+Before we connect the dots between the Web API backend and the Storage Account, we should create **Containers** for storing the uploaded photos.
 Navigate to the ***Browse blobs*** section in the menu on the left and create a new container using the ***Add Container*** button.

 ![Add a Blob Storage Container](Assets/AddBlobContainer.png)